Resources

 Collapsible content

-American Ranks
+American Army and Navy Ranks

 This reference list provides the military ranks used by the United States Army and Navy during the First World War.
 It includes officer and enlisted grades, with abbreviations in the traditional period style.
 Where no exact modern equivalent exists, the literal WWI-era form has been retained.